Lallit-N/Blackjack/README.md

 ## User Stories

-- As a user, I want to be able to declare my name at the start of the game
 - As a user, I want to be able to add money to my in-game balance
 - As a user, I want to be able to place a bet and receive two cards
 - As a user, I want to be able to add another card to my hand